 A popular explanation for sovereign debt crises is self-fulfilling sentiments.
-If market participants believe that sovereign default of a country is more likely, they demand higher spreads, which raises the debt burden and therefore indeed makes eventual default more likely.
-This view of self-fulfilling beliefs is consistent with the evidence that the surge in sovereign bond spreads in Europe during 2010-2011 was disconnected from debt ratios and other macroeconomic fundamentals (e.g., de Grauwe and Ji, 2013).
-It has also been suggested as an explanation for the Argentine crisis of 1998-2002 (Ayres et al., 2015).
+If market participants believe that sovereign default of a country is more likely, they demand higher spreads, which raises the debt burden and therefore indeed makes eventual default more likely.1 This view of self-fulfilling beliefs is consistent with the evidence that the surge in sovereign bond spreads in Europe during 2010-2011 was disconnected from debt ratios and other macroeconomic fundamentals (e.g., de Grauwe and Ji, 2013).2 It has also been suggested as an explanation for the Argentine crisis of 1998-2002 (Ayres et al., 2015).
 Recently a debate has developed about what role the central bank may play in avoiding such self-fulfilling debt crises.
 The central bank has additional tools to support the fiscal authority, either in the form of standard inflation policy or by providing liquidity.
-Some have argued that the US, Japan, UK and others have avoided such crises altogether because they have their own currency and monetary policy.
+Some have argued that the US, Japan, UK and others have avoided such crises altogether because they have their own currency and monetary policy.3

-The question that we address in this paper is whether central banks can credibly avert self-fulfilling debt crises.
+In this paper we examine what central banks can do to avert self-fulfilling debt crises.
 We pose this as a general question, without focusing on a specific country or historical episode.
-To be credible, the costs of central bank policy, particularly inflation, should not outweigh the benefits of avoiding default.
 For a realistic analysis, we allow for long-term debt, nominal rigidities and dynamics leading to slow-moving debt crises.
 We do so by combining a standard New Keynesian (NK) model with the "slow moving" debt crisis framework proposed by Lorenzoni and Werning (2014, henceforth LW).
-The LW model is in the spirit of
+The LW model is in the spirit of Calvo (1988), but the latter is a two-period model with one-period bonds, while the LW model is dynamic and has long-term bonds.

-&lt;sup>1For discussions of self-fulfilling crises in sovereign debt models see for example Aguiar et al. (2013), Calvo (1988), Camous and Cooper (2014), Cohen and Villemot (2015), Conesa and Kehoe (2015), Corsetti and Dedola (2014), de Grauwe (2011), de Grauwe and Ji (2013), Gros (2012), Jeanne (2012), Jeanne and Wang (2013), Krugman (2013), Lorenzoni and Werning (2014), and Miller and Zhang (2012).
+1For discussions of self-fulfilling crises in sovereign debt models see for example Aguiar et al. (2013), Calvo (1988), Camous and Cooper (2014), Cohen and Villemot (2015), Conesa and Kehoe (2015), Corsetti and Dedola (2014), de Grauwe (2011), de Grauwe and Ji (2013), Gros (2012), Jeanne (2012), Jeanne and Wang (2013), Krugman (2013), Lorenzoni and Werning (2014), and Miller and Zhang (2012).
 Ayres et al. (2015) show that multiple equilibria arise in sovereign debt models when the government chooses current debt, as opposed to debt at maturity.
 Even if the government chooses debt at maturity, they show that there are still multiple equilibria when lenders move first (choose an interest rate at which they are willing to lend).

-&lt;sup>2This view was held by the ECB President Draghi himself: "... the assessment of the Governing Council is that we are in a situation now where you have large parts of the euro area in what we call a "bad equilibrium", namely an equilibrium where you may have self-fulfilling expectations that feed upon themselves and generate very adverse scenarios." (press conference, September 6, 2012).
+2This view was held by the ECB President Draghi himself: "... the assessment of the Governing Council is that we are in a situation now where you have large parts of the euro area in what we call a "bad equilibrium", namely an equilibrium where you may have self-fulfilling expectations that feed upon themselves and generate very adverse scenarios." (press conference, September 6, 2012).

-$^{3}$ See for example de Grauwe (2011), de Grauwe and Ji (2013), Jeanne (2012) and Krugman (2013).
+$^{^{3}}$ See for example de Grauwe (2011), de Grauwe and Ji (2013), Jeanne (2012) and Krugman (2013).